ldionne/cppnow-2013-d2/2_lock_order_inconsistencies.md

 <!SLIDE>
-# The real deal is to find them before they happen
+## We would like to detect them automatically and before they happen